Need help? We are available to speak to you 7 days a weekRead More

 This is an informal hearing in which a Tribunal member will hear the facts, law and policy surrounding the Department’s decision and make the most correct and preferable decision.

-This is a formal hearing in which a judge hears a matter appealed from the Administrative Appeals Tribunal and determines whether an error of law has been made.
+This is a formal hearing in which a judge hears a matter appealed from the Administrative Review Tribunal and determines whether an error of law has been made.
 The Court is independent of the makers of the decisions it reviews.

 This letter contains details of the allegations that the Department is making against the information or documents that you have submitted.